Skip to main content

 FludZone

-New Smyrna Beach, Florida Flood Zones
+New Smyrna Beach, FL Flood Zone Lookup

 New Smyrna Beach in Volusia County faces dual flood threats from the Atlantic Ocean and the Indian River.
 Repeated hurricane impacts and coastal erosion have increased flood vulnerability along the narrow barrier island.